 Let's carry on gaming, though, and say NATO engages Russia.
 How does that go?

-Not well for either side, says Shields: "On any battlefield, there would be annihilation – although these wouldn't be battlefields like we have previously known.
-Missiles and artillery have far greater range and precision, meaning enemy posts, infrastructure, armouries, even entire towns, could be destroyed from within home territory.
-What you have is less individual battles but far greater destruction.
-If neither side backed down, entire swathes of Europe – it's impossible to know where – would be reduced to rubble.
+Not well for either side, says Shields: "On any battlefield, there would be annihilation—although these wouldn't be battlefields like we have previously known.
+Missiles and artillery have far greater range and precision, meaning enemy posts, infrastructure, armories, and even entire towns could be destroyed from within home territory.
+What you have is fewer individual battles but far greater destruction.
+If neither side backed down, entire swathes of Europe—it's impossible to know where—would be reduced to rubble.
 The death tolls would be unimaginable."

 Britain wouldn't be safe; the English Channel has become a hopelessly outdated moat.
-"Russian aircraft wouldn't need to even enter British airspace," says Shields.
+"Russian aircrafts wouldn't need to even enter British airspace," says Shields.
 "They could land precision strikes from well outside."

 Russia's main advantage amid the carnage would be two-fold.
-Firstly, because it has more weaponry and men, it can, essentially, keep blasting away longer.
-Secondly, its sheer landmass means it could better absorb the devastation: NATO could wipe out every single structure hundreds of kilometres into its adversary's territory, and Moscow wouldn't even be scratched.
+First, because it has more weaponry and men, it can, essentially, keep blasting away longer.
+Second, its sheer landmass means it could better absorb the devastation: NATO could wipe out every single structure hundreds of miles into its adversary's territory, and Moscow wouldn't even be scratched.

 6. Going Nuclear

-As any sixth form history student knows, it doesn't matter if you have 7,000 nuclear weapons (Russia) or 200 (Britain and France); their cataclysmic qualities level things up.
-The thought goes that the pressing of the red button means MAD: Mutually Assured Destruction.
-If one side starts lobbing warheads about, the other responds in kind.
+As any history student knows, it doesn't matter if you have 7,000 nuclear weapons (Russia) or 200 (Britain and France); their cataclysmic qualities level things up.
+The thought goes that the pressing of the red button means MAD: mutually assured destruction.
+If one side starts throwing warheads about, the other responds in kind.
 Both adversaries are wiped out.
 Right?
 Wrong.

-"What Russia has in its arsenal which the west doesn't is tactical nuclear weapons," explains Giles.
-"These are not big city-levelling nukes, but ones which can destroy battlefields or neighbourhoods.
-The west had these weapons but got rid of them.
+"What Russia has in its arsenal that the West doesn't is tactical nuclear weapons," explains Giles.
+"These are not big city-leveling nukes, but ones that can destroy battlefields or neighborhoods.
+The West had these weapons but got rid of them.
 So its only response to a tactical nuclear strike would be a full nuclear attack.
 Which is self-defeating because it would also ensure their own destruction.
-The west is missing several rungs on the escalation ladder that Russia has built into its strategy."
+The West is missing several rungs on the escalation ladder that Russia has built into its strategy."

 Nonetheless, once things go nuclear, it all becomes unpredictable: cities wiped out, millions dead.
 At this point, even the most advanced strategists tend to stop plotting possible paths.

-If America leaving NATO is a gateway to Armageddon, the good news is it seems increasingly unlikely.
+If the US leaving NATO is a gateway to Armageddon, the good news is it seems increasingly unlikely.
 Trump probably won't ditch the alliance.

 That's because it doesn't only keep the US secure; it's also politically and economically advantageous.
-It gives Washington influence in Europe and protects a vast and prosperous continent which – and this is important – spends much of its wealth with American companies.
+It gives Washington influence in Europe and protects a vast and prosperous continent that—and this is important—spends much of its wealth with American companies.